+- Local 2D point with uncertainty ellipse (only in 5GS);

+- Local 3D point with uncertainty ellipsoid (only in 5GS).

 Each shape is discussed individually.

 5.1 Ellipsoid Point

 The description of an ellipsoid point is that of a point on the surface of the ellipsoid, and consists of a latitude and a longitude.
 In practice, such a description can be used to refer to a point on Earth's surface, or close to Earth's surface, with the same longitude and latitude.
 No provision is made in this version of the standard to give the height of a point.